omarmaaref/springboot-microServices/README.md

 i'm providing 2 microservices :

 orchestrator : on port 8081 (Springboot)
-( to simplefy running the program :client loan request input is done via a get request )
+( to simplefy running the program :loan request is done via a Get request )
 controller:
 ![image](https://user-images.githubusercontent.com/64233476/236585984-28052033-e8a9-47e6-a699-c9d01187635d.png)
 service: